Burundi

 Burundi remains primarily a rural society, with just 13.4% of the population living in urban areas in 2019.
-The population density of around 315 people per square kilometre (753 per sq mi) is the second highest in Sub-Saharan Africa.
-Roughly 85% of the population are of Hutu ethnic origin, 15% are Tutsi, and fewer than 1% are indigenous Twa.
-The official languages of Burundi are Kirundi, French, and English, Kirundi being recognised officially as the sole national language.
+Burundi is densely populated, and many young people emigrate in search of opportunities elsewhere.
+Roughly 81% of the population are of Hutu ethnic origin, 18% are Tutsi, and fewer than 1% are Twa.
+The official languages of Burundi are Kirundi, French, and English—Kirundi being officially recognised as the sole national language.
+English was made an official language in 2014.